 3. Fleabane Daisy

-This pretty plant that repels ticks is very tall, and this makes it an excellent addition to the back of your garden, against houses, and along the back side of your flower beds.
+These pretty tick repelling plants are very tall, and this makes it an excellent addition to the back of your garden, against houses, and along the back side of your flower beds.
 It is spindly, so you’ll want to plant several of them close together.
 When it grows, it’ll turn into a natural repellent for ticks, fleas, flies, gnats, and mosquitos.
 If you want more protection for your pet or yourself, take some of the leaves and gently crush them.
 Rub the oil onto your skin and your pet’s fur.
 This will make ticks stay far away from you.

 Daisies are plants that can bloom all summer long.
 They come in a vibrant array of colors and sizes and are good plants that repel ticks.